Cognitive Neuroscience and Neuromodulation Lab

 We learn how dorsolateral prefrontal cortex (DLPFC) interacts with parietal cortex as part of the frontoparietal network to support cognitive control, allowing us to hold information ‘in mind’ without becoming distracted.
 We also measure how this cortical networks talks to subcortical structures in the basal ganglia structures, analyzing intracranial recordings in patients undergoing deep brain stimulation.

+Attention and cognitive control are closely related, and both contribute to a person’s capacity to interact rationally with the environment.
 Using multiple distributed implanted electrodes, we study how different areas in the brain work together to support cognitive control functions, such as attention and processing.

 Cortical stimulation for cognitive impairment